 Dr. John H. Armstrong is an ordained minister of Word and Sacrament in the Reformed Church in America (RCA).
-He is the second of two sons, born and reared in Lebanon, Tennessee.
-He graduated from Castle Heights Military Academy in 1967 and then attended the University of Alabama (1967-69) before transferring to Wheaton College.
-John received his B.A.
+John graduated from Castle Heights Military Academy (Lebanon, TN) in 1967 and then attended the University of Alabama (1967-69).
+He transferred to Wheaton College where he received his B.A.
 (1971) and M.A.
-(1973) degrees at Wheaton and later received a Doctor of Ministry (D.Min.) from Luther Rice Seminary in Atlanta (1979).
+(1973) degrees.
+He later received a Doctor of Ministry (D.Min.) from Luther Rice Seminary in Atlanta (1979).

-In 1981, while pastoring in Wheaton, John launched a monthly gathering for church leaders called the Whitefield Ministerial Fellowship.
+In 1981, while pastoring a church in Wheaton, John launched a monthly gathering for church leaders called the Whitefield Ministerial Fellowship.
 This meeting drew men and women from across a wide spectrum of churches and backgrounds.
-This group led John to eventually establish four similar Chicago area groups, resulting in a growing social and spiritual network.
+Leading this group led John to eventually establish four similar Chicago area groups, resulting in a growing social and spiritual network.
 Over time he found himself regularly interacting with leaders from all denominations meeting over a wide variety of subjects.
 As a result he began to serve diverse congregations and missions as a consultant and spiritual advisor.
-This journey led to the birth of a new ministry (1991) that became the ACT3 Network some years later.
-In 1992 John left the pastorate and was commissioned by pastors and lay leaders to direct this new mission.
+This journey led to the birth of a new ministry (1991) that became the ACT3 Network several years later.

 In the fall of 2018 ACTS3 Network became The Initiative, an intentional missional and ecumenical community designed for assisting in the healing of the North American church.
 The Initiative is made up of pastors and lay members from all three major Christian traditions: Catholic, Protestant and Orthodox.